-Skip to main content Skip to navigation
+Skip to main content

-At Children’s National Heart Institute, we focus on cardiac care, but our goal is for your child to be healthy and thriving in every way.
+At Children’s National Heart Center, we focus on cardiac care, but our goal is for your child to be healthy and thriving in every way.
 We care about how your child’s heart condition and treatments affect his or her overall health and development, especially cognitive growth.

-To monitor this cognitive growth in children born with congenital heart disease (CHD), Children's National established the Cardiac Neurodevelopmental Outcome (CANDO) Program – the only program of its kind in the Washington, D.C., metro region.
+To monitor this cognitive growth in children born with congenital heart disease (CHD), Children's National established the Cardiac Neurodevelopmental Outcome (CANDO) Program – the first program of its kind in the Washington, D.C., metro region.
 We are a member of the Cardiac Neurodevelopmental Outcome Collaborative (CNOC), an organization that works to determine and implement best practices of neurodevelopmental and psychosocial services for patients with pediatric and congenital heart disease.
 We follow the guidelines put forth by the American Heart Association and the American Academy of Pediatrics, which recommend routine developmental evaluations as part of cardiac follow-up care.

 The Heart-Brain Connection

+Extensive research has demonstrated that children with congenital heart disease who are born blue or who need cardiac surgery in their first year of life are at risk for developmental and/or learning difficulties.
 Even if early milestones are reached on time, your child may develop learning difficulties in later years.
 Our dedicated CANDO program will work with your child from infancy through his or her adolescent and teen years to identify and manage any developmental problems, allowing him or her to grow to their greatest potential.

 Features of our program include: